 One time, we were buckled into our car seats.
 Dad heard another fight ensue, and he turned around.
 Our heads were kinked sideways while we pulled each other’s ponytails with our tiny fists.
 Wailing at the top of our lungs.
 Dad calls this the missed Kodak moment.

-When Jenn and I first entered figure skating, it was probably a sigh of relief when we spent less than half a year in the same CanSkate group.
+When Jenn and I first entered figure skating at the Arborg Skating Club, my parents were relieved when we spent less than half a season in the same group.

-During the 1987/1988 season, my sister pulled a Tessa and Scott aka, stepping away from the ice.
+During the 1987/1988 season, my sister pulled a Tessa and Scott aka, she stepped away from the sport.
 Meanwhile, I skidded through private lessons under the Canadian Figure Skating Association (CFSA) now called Skate Canada.
 By season’s end, I’d passed the Dutch Waltz, the first preliminary dance.

-As a rumour circulated, Jenn was planning to return.
-According to sources – aka the rumour mill – for the 1988/1989 season, the Arborg Skating Club signed a highly certified competitive coach from Ottawa, Ontario: Joanne Hough.
+Jenn decided to return to skating for the 1988/1989.
+According to sources – aka the small town rumour mill – the Arborg Skating Club signed a highly certified competitive coach from Ottawa, Ontario: Joanne Hough.
 She skated with the likes of Elizabeth Manley, who was my first skating idol.
 Joanne wanted the Arborg SC to start competing again.
 I was sold, because I’m super competitive, and I like to win.
 I used to crumble if there wasn’t a Scratch ‘N Sniff sticker on my elementary school tests.

-One problem though: Jenn hadn’t passed her preliminary dance – Dutch Waltz and Canasta Tango.
+One problem.
+Jenn hadn’t passed her preliminary dance – Dutch Waltz and Canasta Tango.
 Plus, I needed my Canasta.
-The competition was on January 28th, and the test day was mid-January.
+Our competition was on January 28th, and the test day was on the 14th.
 I was concerned she wouldn’t pass the tests and we’d be forced to withdrawal.
 Rather than concentrating on escaping preliminary and working on my junior bronze dance, the Swing, I worried about Jenn’s dances rather than mine.
-Needless to say, skating was my life and it was serious business.
-However, we both escaped preliminary dance could focus on the goal.
+Needless to say, skating was my life – and on the 14th we both escaped preliminary dance could focus on the goal.
 Or, so I thought.

-But another problem.
-We barely practiced the dances together unless we had a lesson.
-I was on our home rink, mushing around to the Dutch Waltz and Canasta music seared in my mind.
+Because we barely practiced our dances together unless we had a lesson.
+I would skate on our rink at home, mushing around to the Dutch Waltz and Canasta music seared in my mind.
 With lesson time dwindling, Joanne told my mom we probably wouldn’t place because we weren’t practicing together.

 Joanne instilled the fear.
 And by the end of our last half-hour lesson, I felt confident we had a chance.

-The primary ladies singles event was first, and the dance events dropped the curtain on the night.
-My family was in for a long day.
-At that time, medal ceremonies were often at the end of the competition.
-If a skater won a medal in primary ladies, they’d have to stay near the arena until 8 p.m.
+The primary ladies singles event was first, and the dance events dropped the curtain on the night – so we were in for a long day.
+At that time, medal ceremonies were at the end of the competition.
+If a skater won a medal in primary ladies, they’d have to stay until 8 p.m.
 My dad videotaped all the Arborg skaters, but cold isn’t a camera battery’s friend.
 He missed one skater while recharging.
 During our dance warm up, he also ran out of room and switched tapes.

-In the singles event, Jenn was a strong contender, and I skated before her, watching from the sidelines.
-At one point, she seemed to forget her choreography, and she went towards centre ice and entered a flip – and slipped off her blade.
-When she finished the program, she left the ice and she was handed a “participation certificate,” and she was crushed.
-Despite the fall though, I believe she placed fifth or sixth.
+Up first, the singles event.
+Jenn was a strong contender, and I skated before her, watching from the sidelines.
+At one point, she seemed to forget her choreography, and she went towards centre ice and entered a flip jump, but she slipped off her blade.
+There was pure devastation on her face as she approached the boards.
+She was handed a “participation certificate” and she headed straight to the changing room.
+Despite the fall, I believe she placed fifth or sixth.

-After my 10th place performance to the love theme from Flashdance and theme song from Fletch.
+My program was to the love theme from Flashdance and theme song from Fletch.
 My disappointment from my ninth place (second last) finish was temporary.
-I thought – it’s okay because we’ll perform two perfect dances tonight.
-At 12 years old, I was extremely competitive – and I still am.
+I thought – it’s okay – because we’ll perform two perfect dances tonight.

-In the video, I swear you can see veins pulsating in my head as Joanne coached Jenn and I from the sidelines.
-During warm up, a team almost careened into us – and I glared at them.
+Dad videotaped the dance event, and I swear you can see veins pulsating in my head as Joanne coached Jenn and I from the sidelines.
+A team almost careened into us – and I glared at them.
+Yes, the Manitoba Glare.

 I wanted that gold medal.